Francis Burton Harrison

-Francis Burton Harrison (December 18, 1873 – November 21, 1957) was an American statesman who served in the United States House of Representatives and was appointed governor-general of the Philippines by President of the United States Woodrow Wilson.
+Francis Burton Harrison (December 18, 1873 – November 21, 1957) was an American-Filipino statesman who served four terms in the United States House of Representatives between 1903 and 1913 and was appointed governor-general of the Philippines by President of the United States Woodrow Wilson.
 Harrison was a prominent adviser to the president of the Philippine Commonwealth, as well as the next four presidents of the Republic of the Philippines.
 He is the only former governor-general of the Philippines to be awarded Philippine citizenship.

-Early life
+Early life and military career

 Harrison was born in New York City, to Burton Harrison, a lawyer and private secretary to Confederate President Jefferson Davis, and Constance Cary Harrison, novelist and social arbiter.
 Through his mother, Harrison was great-grandson of Virginia-planter, Thomas Fairfax, 9th Lord Fairfax of Cameron.
-Through Fairfax in birth and marriage, Harrison was also relative to United States founding fathers: Gouverneur Morris (his great-great-uncle), Thomas Jefferson, the Randolphs, the Ishams, the Carters, and Confederate General Robert E. Lee.
+Through Fairfax in birth and marriage, Harrison was also relative to United States founding fathers: Gouverneur Morris (his great-great-uncle), Thomas Jefferson, the Randolphs, the Ishams, Robert Carter I, and Confederate General Robert E. Lee.

 Harrison graduated from Yale College in 1895, where he was a member of the Psi Upsilon fraternity and the secret society Skull and Bones, and from the New York Law School in 1897.
 From 1897 to 1899, Harrison was an instructor in the Evening Division at New York Law School.
 He later left to serve in United States Army during the Spanish–American War, as an assistant adjutant general with the rank of captain.

 U.S. Congress

 A member of the Democratic Party, Harrison was elected to the 58th United States Congress, and served from March 4, 1903, to March 3, 1905.
 In 1904, Harrison ran unsuccessfully for lieutenant governor of New York.
-Afterwards he resumed the practice of law.
+Afterwards, he resumed the practice of law.
 He was again elected to the 60th, 61st, 62nd and 63rd United States Congresses, and served from March 4, 1907, to September 3, 1913, when he resigned to become governor-general of the Philippines.
 His Harrison Narcotics Tax Act was eventually passed on December 17, 1914.

 During his service in the Far East, Harrison was a candidate for the Democratic nomination in the 1920 presidential election.
 He lost the nomination to Governor of Ohio James M. Cox at the Democratic National Convention in San Francisco, who eventually lost to the Republican candidate Warren G. Harding.